 Edit the page or product that will have the media file.

 Using the WYSIWYG editor, click the Insert/Edit Embedded Media icon.

 Choose either HTML5 Video or HTML5 Audio from the Type drop-down menu.
 Then in the File/URL field, enter the location and media file name.

 Click the Advanced tab and enable Controls.
-This will provide the play and pause buttons on the media file.
+This will add play and pause buttons to the media file.